Did you know that in less than two minutes our plant processes and treats enough wastewater to fill the tank at Boston Aquarium?

 Wastewater is conveyed to our facility in Salem, MA through a combination of gravity interceptors and three offsite pumping stations located in Beverly, Danvers, and Marblehead.
 Screenings are removed at the offsite pumping stations before reaching the plant.
 Two additional pumping stations are onsite: the Peabody / Salem Influent Pump Station and the Salem Neck Pump Station.

-SESD owns and maintains large, shared collector pipes in the District communities called interceptors, but does not own or maintain the smaller sewer pipes beneath the streets in your City or Town.
+SESD owns and maintains large, shared collector pipes in District communities called interceptors, but does not own or maintain the smaller sewer pipes beneath the streets in your City or Town.
 These smaller local sewer lines are maintained by the Department of Public Works in each community.

 The Peabody / Salem Influent Pump Station is also equipped with mechanically-cleaned bar screens which automatically remove any sticks, rags, and other large debris in the wastewater.